 Current estimates of toxic leachate production at Coffin Butte exceeds 40 million gallons annually.
+This problem is exacerbated by the annual rainfall averaging 42 inches per year.
 Expansion will increase that number dramatically.
 Republic Services claims to "capture" it, only to dump it at local facilities that can't remove the PFAS, and may in fact be concentrating the toxins in biosolids that may end up on farmland.
 Farmers elsewhere who have used such biosolids as fertilizer have been completely shut down.
 Industry groups suggest that as many as 70 million acres of farmland have been polluted by toxic biosolids.
 The recent rise in cancer diagnosis, especially among younger people, is often attributed to this practice.
 The state of Maine has banned the use of biosolids completely.